-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 27, 2021 to our Secretary at 611 Gateway Blvd., Suite 900, South San Francisco, CA 94080, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2022 Annual Meeting of Stockholders is held before May 9, 2022 or after July 8, 2022, then the deadline is a reasonable amount of time prior to the date we print and mail the Notice for the 2022 Annual Meeting of Stockholders.
-If you wish to submit a proposal (including a director nomination) that is not to be included in next year's proxy materials, the proposal must be received by our Secretary not later than the close of business on March 10, 2022 or after July 8, 2022, or after July 8, 2022 or after July 8, 2022, or after July 8, 2022, or after July 8, 2022, or arelier than the close of business on February 8, 2022; provided, however, that if our 2022 Annual Meeting of Stockholders is held before May 9, 2022 or after July 8, 2022 or after July 8, 2022, or arelier than the close of business on February 8, 2022; provided, however, that if our 2022 Annual Meeting of Stockholders is held before May 9, 2022 or after July 8, 2022, or arelier than the close of business on February 8, 2022; provided, however, that if our 2022 Annual Meeting of Stockholders is held before May 9, 2022 or after July 8, 2022, then the proposal must be received no earlier than the close of business on the later of the 90th day prior to such meeting and not later than the close of business on the later of the 90th day prior to such meeting is first made.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 28, 2022 to our Secretary at 611 Gateway Blvd., Suite 900, South San Francisco, CA 94080, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2023 Annual Meeting of Stockholders is held before May 24, 2023 or after July 23, 2023, then the deadline is a reasonable amount of time prior to the date we print and mail the Notice for the 2023 Annual Meeting of Stockholders.
+If you wish to submit a proposal (including a director nomination) that is not to be included in next year's proxy materials, the proposal must be received by our Secretary not later than the close of business on March 25, 2023 or after July 23, 2023; provided, however, that if our 2023 Annual Meeting of Stockholders is held before May 24, 2023 or after July 23, 2023 or arelier than the close of business on February 23, 2023; provided, however, that if our 2023 Annual Meeting of Stockholders is held before May 24, 2023 or after July 23, 2023, then the proposal must be received no earlier than the close of business on the 120th day prior to such meeting and not later than the close of business on the later of the 90th day prior to such meeting is first made.
 You are also advised to review our bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.